Ghilli

 The soundtrack album and score were composed by Vidyasagar, while cinematography was handled by Gopinath and editing by V. T. Vijayan and B. Lenin.
 The dialogues for the film were written by Bharathan.
 The film was released on 16 April 2004 to positive reviews from critics.
-The film ran for more than 200 days at the box office and emerged as the highest-grossing Tamil film of 2004.
+The film ran for more than 200 days at the Tamil Nadu box office and emerged as the highest-grossing Tamil film of 2004.
 Ghilli is considered to be one of the best films in Vijay's career, starting his acting trend from romance to action.